XuhuiM/PaddlePaddle/README.md

-# PaddlePaddle
-PaddlePaddle For Scientific Machine Learning
+# PaddlePaddle For Scientific Machine Learning